johnwaz/javascript-practice/README.md

   > Find the longest word in a string and display the word as a result.

+- reversed-array

+  > Reversing an array so it is displayed backwards from the original.

 - reversed-word

   > Reversing the letters in a string so the word is displayed backwards.